shj3497/TypeScript_OOP/projects/TypeScript_Oop/README.md

 ## What is OOP?

-OOP : Object Orinted Programing
+OOP : Object Oriented Programing

 <br/>